Ideal-Theoretic Strategies for Asymptotic Approximation of Marginal Likelihood Integrals: Resolution of Singularities

 where $\kappa_1, \kappa_2, \ldots, \kappa_d$ are non-negative integers and $a$ is a real analytic function with $a(\mu) \neq 0$ for all $\mu$.
 Furthermore, the Jacobian determinant equals

 where $\tau_1, \tau_2, \ldots, \tau_d$ are non-negative integers and $h$ is a real analytic function with $h(\mu) \neq 0$ for all $\mu$. \end{enumerate} \end{thm}

 We say that $(M, W, \rho)$ is a \emph{resolution of singularities} or a \emph{desingularization} of $f$ at the origin.
 The set of points in $M$ where $\rho$ is not one-to-one is the \emph{excep-} \emph{tional divisor}.
-Now, let us desingularize a list of functions simultaneously.
+From properties (i) and (ii), it also follows that $\rho$ is surjective: if $x \in \mathcal{V}_{W}(f)$, we pick a compact neighborhood $V$ of $x$ and a sequence $x_1, x_2, \ldots$ of points in $V \setminus \mathcal{V}_{W}(f)$ converging to $x$.
+The sequence can be chosen off the variety because the variety has measure zero.
+Then, the preimages $\rho^{-1}(x_1), \rho^{-1}(x_2), \ldots$ contain a converging subsequence with limit $y$, and $\rho(y)=x$ by continuity.